kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 }
 ```

-- We are also going to add a function that will return total amount of votes a candidate recieved and another function that will increment the vote count for the specified candidate.
+- We are also going to add a function that will return the total amount of votes a candidate received and another function that will increment the vote count for the specified candidate.
 This is to cast a vote.

 ```
 contract Voting{